brendanmatkin/ATtiny_Workshop/README.md

 7. Upload your code (if you get an error that starts with: "avrdude: please define PAGEL and BS2" you can ignore it - It's possible to get rid of it but a huge pain and not necessary)
 8. Solder your circuit

 If you choose to include female header on your circuit, you can reprogram the ATtiny without removing it.
-Just be sure to disconnect the battery and power with 5V from UNO.
+Probably best to disconnect the battery and power with 3.3V from UNO.

 Useful Links
 ------------